-Carbon neutral: A current state which is achieved when the GHG emissions associated with an entity, product or activity are reduced and offset to zero for a defined duration.
+Carbon neutral: A current state which is achieved when the GHG emissions associated with an entity, product or activity are reduced and all remaining emissions are offset for a defined duration.

 Carbon neutrality: Carbon neutral and carbon neutrality are used interchangeably.